mvolkmann/blog/src/swift/project-structure.md

 ## Overview

-This post documents my recommended structure for SwiftUI projects.
+This post documents my recommended structure and practices for SwiftUI projects.

 ## Groups